 - 1 bunny cookie cutter with tall ears

 - Twist apart the Oreo cookies and set on a tray.

 - Flatten the end of a straw and dip it in the white chocolate.
 Place the straw in the cookie and put the top cookie back on.
 Let set.

 - Using the bunny cookie cutter, cut out one ear from each marshmallow.
 Use scissors to cut away the excess.
-Also cut a small angled part of the bottom of each ear so it sits on the cookie better.
+Also cut a small angled part of the bottom of each ear. so it sits on the rounded cookie better.

-- Melt the white melts according to the package directions.
+- Melt the white melting wafers according to the package directions.
 Dip the cookies one a time.
 Use a spoon to cover the cookie completely.
-Tap off the extra chocolate.
+Tap the extra chocolate off very carefully.

 - Place the chocolate covered cookies on a wax paper lined tray.
 Put the candy eyes on while the chocolate is still wet.
 Using tweezers, place the pink sprinkle nose on.

-- After the chocolate is completely set, use a small paintbrush to coat the inside of the ears with corn syrup and top with pink sugar.
+- After the chocolate is completely set, use a small paintbrush to coat the inside of the ears with corn syrup and sprinkle with pink sugar.

-- Melt the chocolate melts in the microwave and use a toothpick to add whiskers to the bunny faces.
+- Melt the chocolate melting wafers in the microwave and use a toothpick to draw whiskers on the bunny faces.